sf-wdi-14/notes/lectures/week-10/_3_wednesday/dusk/directives.md

 </books>
 ```

 The presentation should stay the same.
 The user should still see an unordered list.
+We're only making our HTML more meaningful and re-usable.

 Hints to get you started:

 - You will need two directives
 - You will need to make use of transclusion
 - The attributes passed into the `book` tag are objects, not strings, and should be interpreted as such by the directive
-- You should create a file for each directive in app/scripts/directives and include them in app/index.html at the bottom along with all other included js files
+- You will need to create a file for each directive in app/scripts/directives and include them in app/index.html at the bottom along with all other included js files

 # Reflect
 Explain to your partner the following concepts: